bartbilliet/BotFramework-FreshDeskChannel/README.md

   }
   ```

-  The **post-processing** extensibility API will (as an example) receive the following object as POST data:
+  The **post-processing** extensibility API will receive the following object as POST data:
   ```json
   {
     "MessageType": string,